victorjonsson/PHP-Rocker/README.md

 ## Changelog

+### 1.3.0 (unreleased)
+- Auto-generated documentation

 #### 1.2.6
-— Client can now possible to determine the content type of the response by adding .json or .xml to the URI
+- Client can now possible to determine the content type of the response by adding .json or .xml to the URI

 #### 1.2.0
 - General improvements and minor bug fixes